mirzakopic/api-syncagent/docs/publish-resources.md

 the syncer would include `roleRef` field, for example).

 To allow proper patch generation, the last known state is kept on the local object, similar to how `kubectl` creates an annotation for it.
-This is required for the Servlet to properly detect changes made by mutation webhooks on the service cluster.
+This is required for the Sync Agent to properly detect changes made by mutation webhooks on the service cluster.

-If the published resource (CRD) has a `status` subresource enabled (not just a `status` field in its scheme, it must be a real subresource), then the Servlet will copy the status from the local object back up to the remote (source) object.
+If the published resource (CRD) has a `status` subresource enabled (not just a `status` field in its scheme, it must be a real subresource), then the Sync Agent will copy the status from the local object back up to the remote (source) object.

 #### Phase 5: Sync Related Resources